Folkwise-io/mintbean-cli/README.md

 # mintbean-cli

-Command line interface for easy creation and deployment of submissions for Mintbean hackathon challenges
+A command line interface for easy creation and deployment of submissions for Mintbean hackathon challenges

 ## Install